Tazaf/ionicitude/README.md

 This previsouly registered callback function is then responsible of analyzing, interpreting and executing whatever it's asked to do by the URL.

-Thankfully, Ionicitude provides you with it's own way of doing this, so you don't have to worry about it.
-See [Ionicitude Callback Handling Mechanism](#ionicitude-callback-handling-mechanism-chm) for the details.
+Thankfully, Ionicitude provides you with it's own callback handling mechanism, so you wouldn't have to worry about that.
+But you can still set up your own mechanism, if you want.
+Please, see [Ionicitude Callback Handling Mechanism](#ionicitude-callback-handling-mechanism-chm) for more details.

 ### From: Ionic App, To: AR View
-If you want your Ionic App to trigger some behavior in the AR View (in reaction to an AR View `document.location` call, for example), you can use `Ionicitude.callJavaScript()` _(mind the capital 'S')_ to do so.
+If you want your Ionic App to trigger some behavior inside the AR View (in reaction to an AR View `document.location` call, for example), you can use `Ionicitude.callJavaScript()` _(mind the capital 'S')_ to do so.

 ----------
 _Please, see [API Definition > `callJavaScript()`](#calljavascript) for details about this method._